gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-utterance-2-added.png)

-Hmm...although LUIS was able to identify the number of people and date, it seems that it is yet to master the art interpreting restaurant location.
-In the LUIS world, that can only make one thing...more training!
-The difference here is that our location is actually two words *New* and *Orleans*.
+Interesting...LUIS was able to identify the number of people and date.
+Note in this case our location is actually two words *New* and *Orleans*.
 To select this for training, simply click both *New* and *Orleans*.
 You should notice the brackets now enclose both.
 Click *New Orleans* and select *RestaurantReservation.Address*

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-map-utterance-2.png)